-If an issuer anticipates the offering amount in an RDO to exceed 20% of the total pre-transaction shares outstanding and such shares are to be sold at a discount, the issuer must determine whether it will need shareholder approval under the applicable securities exchange regulations.
-Under NYSE Rule 312.02(c), shareholder approval is required prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, if the common stock has, or will have upon issuance, voting power equal to or in excess of 20% of the voting power outstanding before the issuance, or the number of shares of common stock to be issued is, or will be upon such issuance, equal to or in excess of 20% of the number of shares of common stock outstanding before such issuance, unless (i) such public offering is for cash, (ii) any bona fide private financing, if such financing involves a sale of (A) common stock, for cash, at a price at least as great as each of the book and market value of the issuer's common stock; or (B) securities convertible into or exercisable for common stock, for cash, if the conversion or exercise price is at least as great as each of the book and market value of the issuer's common stock.
-Under Nasdag Rule 5635(d), shareholder approval is required prior to an issuance, other than a public offering, of common stock (or securities convertible into or exercisable for common stock), equals 20% or more of the common stock or 20% or more of the voting power outstanding before the issuance at a price that is less than a price that is the lower of: (i) the closing price immediately preceding the signing of the binding agreement; or (ii) the average closing price of the common stock for the five trading days immediately preceding the signing of the binding agreement.
-An offering for purposes of the shareholder approval rules will not be treated as a public offering merely because it is a public offering registered with the Securities and Exchange Commission (SEC).
-When determining whether an offering is a public offering for purposes of these securities exchange rules, the staff will consider all relevant factors, including but not limited to: (i) the type of offering (i.e., an underwritten firm commitment offering or a best-efforts/agency offering); (ii) the manner in which the offering is marketed, including the number of investors offered securities, how those investors were identified, and the breadth of the marketing effort; (iii) the extent of the offering's distribution (including the number and identity of the investors participating in the offering and whether any prior relationship existed between the issuer and those investors); (iv) the offering price (including the extent of any discount to the market price of the securities offered); and (v) the extent to which the issuer controls the offering and its distribution.
+7 Consider whether the RDO is a public offering or whether it is subject to the securities exchange 20% rule.
+If an issuer anticipates the offering amount in an RDO will exceed 20% of the total pre-transaction shares outstanding and such shares are to be sold at a discount, the issuer must assess whether the securities exchange rules will require receipt of a shareholder vote.
+Under NYSE Rule 312.02(c), shareholder approval is required prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, if the common stock has, or will have upon issuance, voting power equal to or in excess of 20% of the voting power outstanding before the issuance, or the number of shares of common stock to be issued is, or will be upon such issuance, equal to or in excess of 20% of the number of shares of common stock outstanding before such issuance, unless (1) such public offering is for cash, (2) any bona fide private financing, if such financing involves a sale of (A) common stock, for cash, at a price at least as great as the minimum price of the issuer's common stock (market price essentially); or (B) securities convertible into or exercisable for common stock, for cash, if the conversion or exercise price is at least as great as the minimum price.
+Similarly, Nasdag Rule 5635(d) requires shareholder approval prior to an issuance, other than in a public offering, of common stock (or securities convertible into or exercisable for common stock), equal to 20% or more of the common stock or 20% or more of the voting power outstanding before the issuance at a price that is less than the minimum price.
+An offering for purposes of these shareholder approval rules will not be treated as a public offering merely because it is a public offering registered with the Securities and Exchange Commission (SEC).
+When determining whether an offering is a public offering under these securities exchange rules, the staff considers all relevant factors, including but not limited to (1) the type of offering (i.e., an underwritten firm commitment offering or a best-efforts/agency offering); (2) the manner in which the offering is marketed, including the number of investors offered securities, how those investors were identified, and the breadth of the marketing effort; (3) the extent of the offering's distribution (including the number and identity of the investors participating in the offering and whether any prior relationship existed between the issuer and those investors); (4) the offering price (including the extent of any discount to the market price of the securities offered); and (5) the extent to which the issuer controls the offering and its distribution.